khiz125/khiz125/README.md

 `Software Engineer / Marketing Specialist`

 I'm software engineer and marketing researcher.
-I like thinking about UI, UX or design, and developing applications for those who are not really tech savvy.
+I like to think about UI and UX design, developing applications for those who are not really tech savvy.
 I'm also interested in field of artificial intelligence and machine learning.

 <a href="https://github.com/khiz125/github-readme-stats">
   <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=khiz125&show_icons=true&layout=compact" />